imaihub/traffic-safety-helmet-counting/README.md

 Below is a list of the relevant arguments.
 Some arguments are flags, others need a value, specified by the italic value after the argument.

 General:
-- --realistic: slows down processing in case of it being too fast to view
+- --realistic: Help ease down the processing speed to make the resulting video seem realistic, in case of very good hardware
-- --gpu: use gpu for processing, else cpu
+- --gpu: Use GPU for processing, else the CPU is used
-- --screen-width *value*: output width, standard 1920
+- --screen-width: Screen width in pixels for visualization, standard 1920
-- --screen-height *value*: output height, standard 1080
+- --screen-height: Screen height in pixels for visualization, standard 1080

 Camera:
-- --camera-mode: select camera mode
+- --camera-mode: Use USB webcam/camera as input
-- --camera-index: index of camera to use
+- --camera-index: Index of camera to use, -1 is automatic discovery"
-- --save-all-frames: saves all frames from camera
+- --save-all-frames: Save all raw frames from camera as separate .png files
-- --reset-stats-min *value*: interval of minutes to reset the count of the classes (standard 0, disabled)
+- --save-results: Construct an .mp4 file with all processed images
+- --save-new-objects: Save all frames with new objects as .png files"
+- --reset-stats-min: Automatically reset counts every x minutes

 File input:
-- --input *value*: path to video file
+- --input: Use video file as input, looks in dataset folder only.
+So first copy file there and put the file name as an argument